AcalaNetwork/hardhat-tutorials/NFT/README.md

 ## Deploy script

-This deployment script will deploy the contract, mint an NFT and output the its' URI
+This deployment script will deploy the contract, mint an NFT and output its URI

 Within the `deploy.js` we will have the definition of main function called `main()` and then run it.
 Above it we will be importing the values needed for the deployment transaction parameters.
 We do